How to Write Impactful Booking Confirmation Emails

 Aside from being expected by customers, a well-worded email confirmation sets your guest up for a seamless experience.

 Reservation confirmation emails are poised to deliver value, encourage upsells, start conversations and help you stand out from the crowd.
-Use the message to invite guests to join your newsletter, share helpful travel tips and give your guests first dibs on upcoming promotions.
+Use the message to invite guests to join your email list, share helpful travel tips and give your guests first dibs on upcoming promotions.

 And, when it comes to designing your message, you want to impress a positive first impression on your guests.
 Most travelers are accustomed to seeing a confirmation message land in their inbox immediately after booking.
 So, create a personalized email that’s fun to open and gives them the information they’re expecting to see.